db0company/Ionis-Users-Informations/README.markdown

-and   $iui_login is your **Ionis login** and   $iui_pass is your **Ionis unix password** (the one that open your unix sessions) and   $path_local_files is the **path** where files will be copied (default value = '.').
+and   $iui_login is your **Ionis login** and   $iui_pass is your **Ionis unix password** (the one that open your unix sessions) and   $path_local_files is the **path** where files will be copied (default value = '.'). and   $afs is true if the AFS is mounted on your server, false otherwise.

-If $iui_login and $iui_pass are not specified, it will work only if the database has already been filled and the following functions will fail, so you must not use them :
+If $afs is false and $iui_login and $iui_pass are not specified, it will work only if the database has already been filled and the following functions will fail, so you must not use them :

-* IonisInfo::copyPhoto
 * IonisInfo::getPlan
 * IonisInfo::updateFiles